 After observing family interactions in the home, from the time a child was an infant to three years old, this is what they discovered, “In four years of such experience, an average child in a professional family would have accumulated experience with almost 45 million words, an average child in a working-class family would have accumulated experience with 26 million words, and an average child in a welfare family would have accumulated experience with 13 million words” (Hart & Risley, 2003, p.
 8).
 That means the average disparity between a four-year-old child’s vocabulary from a wealthy family compared to a child from a family with low economic status is 32 million words.
 It was noted that all families in this study made an effort to nurture, play with, and discipline their children.

 You may be wondering how you can help to improve your child’s vocabulary, and lessen the gap.
-Here are 5 tips for parents:
+Here are four tips for parents:

 1. Parent-child communication is important from the time a child is an infant.